lilith-zy/PaddleHubPractice/README.md

 # PaddleHubPractice
-This project is the assignment of freshman training of PaddlePaddle.
+This project is the assignment of the freshman training of PaddlePaddle.